dspk/Rcode/README.md

 Handwritten Digit Recognition using Logistic Regression
 -------------------------------------------------------

 In this problem, I use logistic regression and a one vs. all approach to solve a handwritten digit recognition problem.
-This is a multi-class classification problem and we are trying to learn a non-linear decision boundary to classify the digits correctly.
+This is a multi-class classification problem and we are trying to learn a decision boundary to classify the digits correctly.

 The code can be found here: https://github.com/dspk/Rcode/blob/master/RegularizedLogisticMulti.R